 Rosemary Murphy starred a good many films, including the notable movies "Walking Tall" (1973), "Ben" (1972), "Julia" (1977), in which she played Dorothy Parker, Woody Allen's "September" (1987) and "Mighty Aphrodite" (1995), Tamara Jenkins' "Savages (2007) and Charlie Kaufman's "Synecdoche, New York" (2008)—the latter two, opposite Philip Seymour Hoffman.
 But her best known cinematic credit was probably one of her first, the classic "To Kill a Mockingbird," in which she played Maudie Atkinson, a neighbor to Gregory Peck's lawyer Atticus Finch.
 She also repeated her stage performance in Any Wednesday in the play's 1966 film version.

+The White House Years" in 1977, with Ms. Murphy again starring alongside Jane Alexander and Edward Herrmann as the title characters.
+The sequel won her another Emmy nomination.
+She was also a regular on the 1970s series "Lucas Tanner," which starred David Hartman.
 Rosemary Murphy was born Jan.
 13, 1927, in Munich, the child of a U.S. diplomat.
 She was raised in Paris and didn't set foot on U.S. soil until 1939.
 She attended Manhattanville College and studied acting with Sanford Meisner.
-She then returned briefly to Germany, where she appeared in a film and a stage production of Peer Gynt.
+She then returned briefly to Germany, where she appeared in a film and a stage production of